 Our HomeHuts project aims to crack a tough nut.
 Build anywhere, build or pack away in a day or two, keep it affordable by just about anyone, and make it a home aligned by nature being off grid and with natural materials.
-Small but substantial.
-Duncan Passmore has been working on the Shepherd’s Hut indigenous shelter with Schumacher College in Devon.
+Small but substantial. parental security Duncan Passmore has been working on the Shepherd’s Hut indigenous shelter with Schumacher College in Devon.
 It is this scale of space that we want to take through the next round of design and experimentation to make this kind of design modular and easy to move and build.

 Jason Thawley is building Tree Tents.
 He worked with us on the groundhouse in brittany